 Bonuses are the quickest way to get value out of a new airline card.
 Typically, when you sign up for an airline credit card, you’ll be granted thousands of points if you spend a certain amount of money in a relatively short time period.
 For example, you might earn 50,000 miles if you spend $3,000 in the first 90 days after opening your card.
-These miles or points are in addition to any credit you get from spending on your card.
+These miles or points are in addition to any rewards that you get from spending on your card.

 When you’re comparing bonuses between different types of cards, you’ll generally want to seek out the biggest sign-up bonus.
 However, it’s financially unwise to aim for a bonus that would unnecessarily increase your spending.
 For example, if you normally spend only $500 per month on a credit card but you’re being asked to spend $1,000 to qualify for a bonus, you should consider looking for a card with a lower initial spending requirement.

 Credit cards also have bonus reward categories where you can earn even more points or miles.
-For example, the Bank of America Allegiant World Mastercard pays three points per $1 spent on Allegiant Air purchases, two points per $1 spent on dining and one point per $1 spent on all other purchases.
+For example, the Bank of America Allegiant World Mastercard pays three points per $1 spent on Allegiant purchases, two points per $1 spent on dining and one point per $1 spent on all other purchases.

-The best types of points and miles are the ones that are easy for you to earn.
+The best types of points and miles are the ones that seem easy for you to earn.
 For example, earning two miles per $1 spent on United Airlines purchases is great if you’re a frequent United flyer, but if you mostly use your card to buy groceries, your rewards won’t rack up as quickly.